AaronTian-stack/qhenki-renderer/README.md

     * Sphere, tube, rectangle lights
   * Image-based lighting using environment maps
     * Generated offline and loaded as `dds` files
+* Compute Shader Mesh Skinning
+  * Skinning matrix calculations are done on the GPU
 * Bindless Textures
   * Bind up to [4294967295 textures](https://vulkan.gpuinfo.org/displaydevicelimit.php?platform=windows&name=maxPerStageDescriptorSamplers) in one draw call depending on your hardware.
-I limit it to 80 to maintain compatibility on macOS.
-Removes repeated texture bindings
+Limited to 80 to maintain compatibility on macOS
 * Asynchronous Model Loading
   * Models are loaded on multiple separate threads.
 Vertex/texture data is created with a dedicated transfer queue (if your GPU has one)
-  * Interactive loading bar
-  * Loads most gltf 2.0 models with support for up to 2 UV channels
-* Heavy multithreading
+* Multithreaded command buffer generation
   * Older APIs such as OpenGL require that GPU work be recorded/submitted from one thread (with workarounds such as shared contexts).
-I take advantage of Vulkan's exposure of command buffers by using multiple threads to perform tasks such as loading environment maps.
-This provides noticeable performance improvements (~57% faster)
+I take advantage of Vulkan's exposure of command buffers by using multiple threads to speed up tasks such as loading environment maps
 * Post-processing Stack
-  * Apply a variety of configurable post-processing shaders in any order, as many times as you would like.
+  * Apply a variety of configurable post-processing shaders an arbitrary number of times in any order
     * FXAA
     * Vignette
     * Sharpen
+    * Film Grain
+    * Chromatic Aberration
   * Multiple selectable tone mapping operators
     * Reinhard
     * Khronos PBR Neutral